 Primrose flower plants can be grown in beds, containers, or baskets.

-The primrose flower thrives best in humus rich soil.
+The primrose flower thrives best in humus rich well drained soil.
 Select a cool site that has some shade during the warmest months of the year.
 Water loving varieties can be grown near ponds, streams or artificial water sources.

 You can plant out the primrose flower from mid September until early October for fall bedding.
 They can also be planted out early in the spring.